Sheron156/CompassTemplateQuarto/README.md

-# Quarto course website template
+# Compass Report Template

-A template for course websites developed with [Quarto](https://quarto.org) and hosted on GitHub.
+A template for Compass Reports developed with [Quarto](https://quarto.org) and hosted on GitHub.

 This is all configured so you only need to edit the source files in Quarto (.qmd).
 The website is generated and hosted automatically by GitHub.